LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 LambdaHack is a turn-based game.
 You issue a command.
 Then you watch its results unfold on the screen, without you being able to intervene.
-Then all settles down and you have as much time as you want to inspect the battlefield and think about your next move.
+Then the dust settles down and you have as much time as you want to inspect the battlefield and think about your next move.

 Once the few basic command keys and on-screen symbols are learned,